 “Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus.
 Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things.”
 Philippians 4:6-8

-When I read those words I use to focus primarily on my responsibility in obeying them.
-It felt like an impossible task.
+When I read those words I used to focus primarily on my responsibility in obeying them – perfectly.
+It seemed impossible.
 But now I believe that those four words “be anxious for nothing” are not about me primarily; instead, they are about God.
-The nothing is all about him and his all-encompassing care for me.
-Because nothing is outside of his notice and control I can be calm.
-I know my responsibility remains, but there is far greater peace and confidence when I focus more on him and less on myself.
+The nothing is all about Him and His all-encompassing care for me.
+Because nothing is outside of His notice and control, I can be calm.
+Because of His sovereignty, mercy, and lovingkindness, I can let go of my worries and fears.
+I know my responsibility remains, but there is far greater peace and confidence when I focus more on Him and less on myself.

 “For this reason I say to you, do not be worried about your life, as to what you will eat or what you will drink; nor for your body, as to what you will put on.
 Is not life more than food, and the body more than clothing?
 “Look at the birds of the air, that they do not sow, nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not worth much more than they?
 “And who of you by being worried can add a single hour to his life?
 “And why are you worried about clothing?
 Observe how the lilies of the field grow; they do not toil nor do they spin, yet I say to you that not even Solomon in all his glory clothed himself like one of these.
 “But if God so clothes the grass of the field, which is alive today and tomorrow is thrown into the furnace, will He not much more clothe you?
 You of little faith!
 “Do not worry then, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear for clothing?’
 “For the Gentiles eagerly seek all these things; for your heavenly Father knows that you need all these things.
 “But seek first His kingdom and His righteousness, and all these things will be added to you.
 “So do not worry about tomorrow; for tomorrow will care for itself.
 Each day has enough trouble of its own.”
 Matthew 6:25-34

 I have found that God is present in times of great joy and deep sadness.
 Trials with my health have presented plenty of opportunities for my trust to grow.
 There have been moments when the consequences of the pain drove me to the end of my resolve.
-God did not leave me there.
-In him I found hope and sustaining strength countless times, and the promises and encouragement in his word revived and strengthened me.
+But God did not leave me there.
+Because of Him and His abundant love, I found hope and courage again, and the promises and encouragement in His word revived and strengthened me.
 Along with this, I have seen answered prayers; and I have experienced many blessings.
 He provides what I need and what is good.
 He is the remedy for all my fears.
-I know I can trust him in this life and for the next.
+I know I can trust Him in this life and for the next.